SteveWooding/fc-ignore/README.md

 If you find any issues with this Chrome Extension, please file a new issue here on GitHub and I will look into it.

+## Disclaimer
+This extension is not supported nor endorsed by Funding Circle.
+This extension adds a 3rd party feature to the Funding Circle website and may stop working at any time due to changes to the Funding Circle website.

 ## License
 This code is covered under the MIT license, a copy of which can be found in the file `LICENSE.md`.